EdoFro/Freeplane_Node-Magnet/README.md

 The scripts in this AddOn are very simple ones and I have added comments so they are easy to understand and learn from.

-I'm learning also, so if you see something that can improved, please let me know.
+I'm learning also, so if you see something that can be improved, please let me know.